ettore9x9/patrolling_robot/README.md

 ### The `move_camera` Node ###

 The `move_camera` Node is an adapter from the *camera/camera_command* topic to all the topics needed for moving each joint of the robot.
-It also subscribes to the */joint_states* topic, and triggers the */camera/camera_turn* whenever the camera completed a full rotation.
+It also subscribes to the */joint_states* topic and triggers the */camera/camera_turn* whenever the camera completed a full rotation.

 The *CamCb* function extracts the values for omega, raise, and pitch from the message and publishes them to the appropriate topics: